-Number of investor records provided – the number of Investor data records provided for this investment account.
+7.67 Number of investor records provided – the number of Investor data records provided for this investment account.

-Date of payment – the date the investment income was paid or credited to the investment account or in the case of a:
+7.68 Date of payment – the date the investment income was paid, credited or attributed (for AMITs), to the investment account or in the case of a:

-FMD account, the date the investment income was paid to the depositor;
+FMD account, the date the investment income was paid to the depositor or their nominated account;

-unit trust distribution (UTD), the date the investor was entitled to the income
+trust distribution, the last day of the trust’s tax year.

-Where multiple interest payments are paid or credited to the investment account during the financial year, aggregate these payments and report as one payment with the Date of payment field set to 3006CCYY, except where the investment body is reporting in accordance with a SAP.
+Where multiple exploration credits, dividend or interest payments are distributed or attributed (for AMITs) to the investment account during the financial year, aggregate these payments and report as one payment with the Date of Payment field set to 3006CCYY.

 Where a unit trust makes four quarterly distributions (September, December, March and June) during the financial year, aggregate the four amounts to which the investor is entitled at 30 June and report in one record with the Date of payment field set to 3006CCYY, even though the June distribution may not actually be sent to the investor until sometime in the next financial year.

-The requirement to aggregate payments does not apply to dividend payments made by companies.
-Report the actual date of payment of dividend payments

 Where an investment body is operating on a SAP and making payments to investors operating on the same SAP and reporting in accordance with its own SAP, the actual date of payment of each payment must be reported.

-Type of investment – the type of investment as described in section 202D(1) ITAA 1936 and set out in the table below.
-Use item numbers 1-7 to indicate the type of investment reported
+7.69 Type of investment – the type of investment as described in section 202D(1) ITAA 1936 for items 1-7 or 0 for AMITs, custodians or MITs as set out in the table below.